slawlor/ractor/README.md

 1. Signals: Signals are the highest-priority of all and will interrupt the actor wherever processing currently is (this includes terminating async work).
 There is only 1 signal today, which is `Signal::Kill`, and it immediately terminates all work.
 This includes message processing or supervision event processing.
 2. Stop: There is also a pre-defined stop signal.
 You can give a "stop reason" if you want, but it's optional.
-Stop is a graceful exit, meaning currently executing async work will complete, and on the next message processing iteration Stop will take prioritity over future supervision events or regular messages.
+Stop is a graceful exit, meaning currently executing async work will complete, and on the next message processing iteration Stop will take priority over future supervision events or regular messages.
 It will **not** terminate currently executing work, regardless of the provided reason.
 3. SupervisionEvent: Supervision events are messages from child actors to their supervisors in the event of their startup, death, and/or unhandled panic.
 Supervision events are how an actor's supervisor(s) are notified of events of their children and can handle lifetime events for them.
 4. Messages: Regular, user-defined, messages are the last channel of communication to actors.
 They are the lowest priority of the 4 message types and denote general actor work.
 The first
 3 messages types (signals, stop, supervision) are generally quiet unless it's a lifecycle event for the actor, but this channel is the "work" channel doing what your actor wants to do!

-## Ractor in distribucted clusters
+## Ractor in distributed clusters

 Ractor actors can also be used to build a distributed pool of actors, similar to [Erlang's EPMD](https://www.erlang.org/doc/man/epmd.html) which manages inter-node connections + node naming.
 In our implementation, we have [`ractor_cluster`](https://crates.io/crates/ractor_cluster) in order to facilitate distributed `ractor` actors.

 `ractor_cluster` has a single main type in it, namely the `NodeServer` which represents a host of a `node()` process.
 It additionally has some macros and a procedural macros to facilitate developer efficiency when building distributed actors.
-The `NodeServer` is reponsible for
+The `NodeServer` is responsible for

 1. Managing all incoming and outgoing `NodeSession` actors which represent a remote node connected to this host.
 2. Managing the `TcpListener` which hosts the server socket to accept incoming session requests.